andymboyle/jargon-bouncer/README.md

 ## Why This Exists

-We kept showing our users Python tracebacks in production toast notifications.
+An app I worked on kept showing our users Python tracebacks in production toast notifications.
 We looked for a library that could tell us "hey, this error message is not for humans" and couldn't find one.
 So we built one.

 ## Contributing